-In addition to serving on the Twilio Board, Erika has served since October 2014 on the Board of Nasdaq-listed Wix.com, a cloud-based web development platform.
-Erika also serves on the boards of directors of Girl Scouts USA and the Silicon Valley Law Foundation.
+In addition to serving on the Twilio Board, Erika serves on the boards of directors of Girl Scouts USA and the Silicon Valley Law Foundation.
+Erika also served on the Board of Nasdaq-listed Wix.com, a cloud-based web development platform, from 2014-2020.

 Erika holds a bachelor’s degree in Special and Elementary Education from the State University of New York at Geneseo and a juris doctorate from the University of California, Berkeley, Boalt Hall School of Law.